 Two completely different countries (except the French language speaking), but with a very similar name, are located a few thousand kilometers apart.
-Most likely, the description and comparison of the islands will consist of contrasts only.
+This is my comparative list of Haiti vs Tahiti.
+But most likely, the description and comparison of the islands will consist of contrasts only.
+The distance between Tahiti and Haiti is huge.
+There are no similar roots between these countries except for French dependence.
+The fact that both countries are located in the ocean, influenced people’s lifestyle.

 Tahiti – Little France in the Pacific.
 (Tahiti is not a separate country, but is the territory of France).
 There is not so much preserved ancient culture, as on other islands.
 People with a European figure and Polynesian features are very beautiful.
 French habits such as cheeses and baguettes, as well as French holidays, are common everywhere.
 Most products are brought from France.